-AI’s ‘most wanted’: Which skills are adopters most urgently seeking?
-Bookmark has been added
+AI’s ‘most wanted’: Which artificial intelligence skills are adopters most urgently seeking? has been added to Bookmarks.

-AI’s ‘most wanted’: Which skills are adopters most urgently seeking?
+AI’s ‘most wanted’: Which artificial intelligence skills are adopters most urgently seeking?

 With greater artificial intelligence adoption, the focus shifts from researchers to business leaders